List of That '70s and '90s Show characters: Leo Chingkwake

 Portrayed by Tommy Chong: A hippie, and the owner of a Foto Hut at which Hyde once worked.
 Leo is an Army veteran who served in World War II, where he was awarded a Purple Heart.
-He would have had a promising medical career ahead of him after the war ended, but he became the stoner he is today after accepting a ride home with some musicians that were smoking marijuana.
+He would have had a promising medical career ahead of him after the war ended, but he became the stoner he is today after accepting a ride home with some jazz musicians that were smoking marijuana.
 Leo often puts play before work and maintains an easy-going attitude in most things, business included.
 Due to Chong's real-life legal issues at the time, he disappears from the series after season four but is later referenced in season five's "The Battle of Evermore", when the gang goes on an unsuccessful mission to find him, finding only a letter from him explaining that he remembered he has a wife and should probably go back to her.
 Following Chong's release from prison, he returns in season seven and remains on the series until the show's end.
 In season 8, he gets a new job working for Hyde at Grooves.
-Leo makes two appearances in Season 1 of That 90's Show, where it is revealed he has remained a stoner and has unsuccessfully auditioned for The Real World.
+Leo makes two appearances in Season 1 of That '90s Show, where it is revealed he has remained a stoner and has unsuccessfully auditioned for The Real World.
+He also returns in the second season finale, celebrating his "retirement party" at the Forman house.